Preview Post 2025 – Black Nativity – Concert Musical – Intiman Theatre and The Hansberry Project

 Recommendation:

 Would I See It Again 3 Years from Now?
-Likely
+Probably not, twice is enough for me.

 If A Random Stranger Asked What Show They Should See This Weekend, Would I Mention This Production?
 Yes